AdaCore/training_material/courses/fundamentals_of_ada/160_genericity.rst

          type T3 is limited private; -- can be limited package Parent is [...]

-* The actual parameter must provide at least as many properties as the generic contract
+* The actual parameter must provide at least as many properties as the :dfn:`generic contract`

 --------------------------------
 Generic Types Parameters (2/2)